 This decision does not mean that employers cannot terminate an employee’s employment during or at the end of a probation period.
 Rather, it suggests that employers may need to take additional steps during an employee’s probationary period to reduce the risks associated with terminating employment at the end of that period, or close to the end of it.
 This may involve implementing a probationary period shorter than the unfair eligibility threshold (provided this is compatible with an applicable industrial instrument), actively managing the probationary period from commencement of employment, and clearly documenting steps taken to manage unsatisfactory performance or other concerns well in advance of the probation period ending.

 More broadly, the Dabboussy and Qantas decisions emphasise the need for employers to exercise caution when dealing with employees on the verge of acquiring workplace rights.
 These decisions focus on unlawful adverse action designed to prevent access to the unfair dismissal regime and the ability to engage in protected industrial action.
-However, we can think of other examples where unlawful adverse action may be used to prevent the exercise of a future workplace right.
-Those examples include, but are not limited to, the following:
+There are other examples where unlawful adverse action may be used to prevent the exercise of a future workplace right.
+This includes, but is not limited to the following example: an employer suspects an employee is pregnant and terminates their employment for the substantial or operative reason to prevent that employee from gaining access to unpaid parental leave under the Fair Work Act.

 How we can help